 Hosted by guitarist and singer-songwriter Matt Szul, our Open Mic evening encourages musicians of all styles and abilities to perform in a relaxed and supportive environment.
 Whether trying out original material or performing traditional and popular classics, Open Mic @ the Duke is an ideal platform to develop music skills and for sharing performance space with fellow musicians.
 Check in with Matt on your arrival to request a slot.
 An eclectic mix of music guaranteed!

 The Rude Mechanicals are a Sussex-based multi-instrumental trio (occasionally augmented by musical pals to form larger bands) playing a very wide variety of music.
 Their material is mostly from the English, European and American folk heritage but often spans other musical traditions.
-Come down on a Wednesday from 7:30pm for an informal and somewhat unpredictable acoustic evening with a wide range of instruments and material, occasionally augmented by musical pals for even more variety.
+Come down every other Wednesday from 7:30pm for an informal and somewhat unpredictable acoustic evening with a wide range of instruments and material, occasionally augmented by musical pals for even more variety.

 Captain Mike Green leads the sixteen strong Sea Shanty Crew, in work shanties, songs of the sea and tales of ‘Derring do’ upon the historic oceans.
 They have developed a well-deserved reputation for singing rousing harmonious songs and have become regulars at many Sussex venues, the International Sea Shanty Festival in Falmouth and frequently appear in front of “Seasalt” clothing shops on days of celebration.